Neus11/ITAcademySprint-4/README.md

 # ITAcademySprint-4
-## Worcking with ECMA6 and it's functionalities
+## Working with ECMA6 and it's functionalities